Universal Soldier: Regeneration: Production

-Location

 Most of the scenes were filmed on-location in Bulgaria.
 The car chase scene was filmed on the streets of the capital, Sofia, and others at a former military school.
 The Chornobyl plant scenes were filmed at the former Kremikovtzi AD steel factory.

-Development and writing

 In a phone interview between director John Hyams and the Van Damme fanbase, the director commented:

 I am hoping that we are taking a film that was made a long time ago and we are now trying to present these characters in a contemporary context, and that means stylistically contemporary and to use my own taste, something that feels like it belongs in this era of film making.
 I also think that that film is a bit of a nostalgia piece, not only to late '80s but also early '90s.

 The music in the film was a synth score and to me was something that was reminiscent of the John Carpenter movies that I loved growing up, like The Thing, Carpenter would always have these great synth scores.
 Another piece we used was the group Tangerine Dream did a great score for the movie Sorcerer and taking a note from films like Blade Runner, movies influenced me and my idea of science fiction and action film making and take all the work I did in documentaries and the work I did within MMA and taking all those elements and putting them together to create a style of the film that I think is very different to the first two films, but I think fans of the first two will appreciate and maybe people who haven't seen them will appreciate it.

 I hope that we have breathed some life into the franchise.
 Some of the powers that be have certainly talked about doing another one already, whether that happens or not involves a lot of elements to come together.
 With what's happening with the storylines, we could certainly go in a number of directions.

-Cinematography

 Filmmaker Peter Hyams, John's father, served as the film's cinematographer.
 This film marked the first time Peter has acted as director of photography without also directing.
 Prior to Regeneration, Peter had collaborated with star Van Damme on the action thriller films Timecop and Sudden Death.